hipe/tmx/fields/doc/issues/012-normal-normalization.md

-      a particular corollary of the above is worth considering now: what happens if the property store ("entity") has something trueish stored for this value, and the request had a provided-nil for the value, and there's no defaulting proc in the formal attribute?
+      a particular corollary of the above is worth considering now: what happens if the property store ("entity") has something trueish stored for this value, and the request had a provided-nil for the value, and there's no defaulting proc in the association?

       based on the algorithm as described so far, what happens depends on whether the field was required.